AXIS Speed Monitor

 To select a profile, go to Radar > Settings > Detection in the radar’s web interface.

-For information about detection ranges, installation examples and use cases, see the user manuals for each product:
+For information about detection ranges, installation examples and use cases, see the user manuals for each device:

 Add scenarios

-Add scenarios (previously called include zones) to define the areas of interest in the radar.
-The scenarios will be imported to AXIS Speed Monitor and will be listed as labels.
+Add scenarios to define the triggering conditions and detection settings in the radar.
+The scenarios will be imported to AXIS Speed Monitor.

 1. Add a scenario: